tim-ytw/Monopoly-Simulator/README.md

 ## Monopoly Simulator

-Skipped my afternoon tea today and built it to prove the game is unfair.
+Skipped my afternoon tea today to prove the game's unfairness.

 ### Compile the project